Ruling party can seek votes of opposition MLAs during RS polls: Assam Speaker | Politics

 He also sought a clarification on whether campaigning is allowed in Rajya Sabha polls and if the elections to the Upper House fall under the criterion of ''festival of democracy''.

-The chief minister also claimed that the Congress candidate for Rajya Sabha has called him and sought support for the RS polls.
+The chief minister also claimed that the Congress candidate for Rajya Sabha had called him and sought support for the RS polls.

 Replying to his queries, the Speaker said: ''Yes, a CM can visit the house of any MLA of the state.
 The CM has no jurisdiction and he can visit any place.
 Even if not invited, a CM can visit a place to take stock of the situation.''
 Daimary also said that campaigning is allowed in Rajya Sabha elections and there is no bar in a ruling party candidate seeking the votes of an opposition MLA for the same.